É o Tchan!: History

 Originally called Gera Samba, they debuted with their hit single Segura o Tchan.
 Their first album, called É o Tchan (1995), sold triple platinum.

 After legal problems, the name of the band changed from Gera Samba to É o Tchan, and with this name, they released the album Na Cabeça e na Cintura (In the Head and in the Waist), a reference to one of their signature dance moves.

 The group became popular because of the combination of catchy melody and simple lyrics, with choreography performed by two dancers, a blonde (loira do Tchan) and a brunette (morena do Tchan).
 Both became big stars and did Playboy Brasil covers, with the Carla Perez cover being the bestselling until 1999, when the Tiazinha and Feiticeira issues outsold her.
-The brunette dancer, Scheila, was also a big star.
+The brunette dancer, Scheila Carvalho, was also a big star.
 Both dancers wore little tops and bootie shorts.
 The male dancer from the beginning to 2007 was Afro-Brazilian Edson Cardoso, also known as Alligator (Jacaré).

 Carla Perez was very popular among kids and teenagers, and so was the group.
 Many licensed products were released under her image, such as costumes, sticker albums and bootie shorts.
 There was controversy when the highly eroticized lyrics and choreography became popular among children and children's dancing contests.